leandroreiz/guitarshop/README.md

 ## Introduction

-The Guitar Shop e-Commerce Application was developed as a study case for MERN stack using TypeScript.
-My main goals were to learn TypeScript and how it works in the back and frontend and how to properly use types and OOP.
+The Guitar Shop e-Commerce Application was developed as the final project for CS50's Harvard course.
+It was made using MongoDB, Express, React and Node (MERN stack) and the primary language used was TypeScript for solid typing.
+My main goal was to learn TypeScript and how it works in the back and frontend.

+The website design was inspired by Brad Traversy's Pro Shop, an online shop for electronic gadgets.

 ## Getting Started